Sunderland City Council - Equality and diversity

 Sunderland City Council is committed to ensuring that equality and fairness are at the heart of everything we do.
 We believe that everyone who works for us and uses our services has the right to be treated fairly and with respect.
+We will ensure that employees and prospective employees are not discriminated against on the grounds of age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex (including non-binary identities and any other gender identity or gender expression), sexual orientation and marriage and/or civil partnership.

 5. Each year, to review these commitments and what has been achieved, plan ways to improve on them and let all your employees and the Employment Service know about progress and future plans.